xorbh/aapl-docs/docs/manufacturing/WI-004-FAI.md

 First Article Inspection (FAI) is a critical quality control gate that validates the manufacturing process before full-scale production begins.
 FAI ensures the first part produced meets all engineering specifications and design intent.

 **When FAI is Required**:
-- Every new part or work order
+- Every new part or work order has to be approved
 - New supplier or manufacturing location
 - Design or process changes
 - Equipment changes or new tooling